jesstytam/specieshindex/README.md

 will **absolutely need** an API key.
 Here are the steps to obtain the key.

-1. Go to
-    <a href="https://dev.elsevier.com/" class="uri">https://dev.elsevier.com/</a>
-    and click on the button `I want an API key`.
+1. Go to <https://dev.elsevier.com/> and click on the button `I want an API key`.
 2. Create an account and log in.
 3. Go to the `My API Key` tab on top of the page and click `Create API Key`.
 4. Read the legal documents and check the boxes.

 ### :dart: Additional keywords